 Charge Your Batteries

 Each Classroom Bundle contains a VEX GO Battery Charging Hub.
 This enables you to charge all of your Batteries at one time.
 You should begin by charging all of your Batteries so that they are ready for use.
-Read the Using the VEX GO Battery Knowledge Base article as a guide for how to charge your Battery and to learn what the different indicator lights mean.
+Read the Using the VEX GO Battery VEX Library article as a guide for how to charge your Battery and to learn what the different indicator lights mean.

 Using VEXcode GO